CBSE Class 12 Maths Syllabus 2017-2018 Season

 - Noncommutativity of multiplication of matrices and existence of non-zero matrices whose product is the zero matrix (restrict to square matrices of order 2)

-- Concept of elementary row and column operations.
+- The concept of elementary row and column operations.
 Invertible matrices and proof of the uniqueness of inverse, if it exists; (Here all matrices will have real entries).

 - Determinant of a square matrix (up to 3 x 3 matrices)